 It does not support any kind of extensions for any extended analytics such as network graphs, box plots etc. which allows users to build relationship better with any other software would provide.

 Not equipped to serve any enterprise customers as it lacks robust enterprise-class security, which is why post-sale support for customers and training quite limited.

 f.
 Social Media Integration

 It does not integrate into any collaborative capabilities into social platforms such as Facebook, Twitter, etc. Although it has integrated google analytics because of the present needs of the users.

 So, this was all about Tableau Tutorial.
-Hope you like our explanation.
+Hope you liked our explanation.

 Hence, in this tableau tutorial, we learn tableau, what is tableau, tableau basics, history tableau, tableau evolution, advantages of a tableau, and tableau disadvantages.
-Furthermore, if you have any query, feel free to ask in the comment section.
+Furthermore, if you have any query regarding Tableau tutorial, feel free to ask in the comment section.